 With only four ingredients, this easy strawberry jam couldn't be easier to make — and it doesn't require any pectin!
 Packed full of flavor from fresh strawberries, it beats the grocery store version any day.

-- 2 1/3 cups strawberries, finely chopped (460 g)
+- 2 1/3 cups (460g) fresh or frozen strawberries, finely chopped

-- 3/4 cup granulated sugar (150 g)
+- 3/4 cup (150g) granulated sugar

-- 1 teaspoon lemon juice (5 g)
+- 1 teaspoon lemon juice

-- Pinch of kosher salt (1 g)
+- Pinch of kosher salt

-- In a medium pot, combine strawberries, granulated sugar, lemon juice, and kosher salt.
+- In a medium saucepan, add the strawberries, granulated sugar, lemon juice, and kosher salt, and stir to combine.
 Heat mixture over high heat, stirring constantly with a heatproof spatula.
 Once the mixture starts to bubble up, reduce the heat down to medium-low.

 - Category: Jam

 - Cuisine: American